Skip to main content

 info

-Bootstrap the Pipelines Repo
+Bootstrap the Pipelines repository

-GitHub CI Machine Users and Secrets Setup
+Set up GitHub CI machine Users and secrets

 Create AWS IAM roles for Pipelines

-Generate the Pipelines IAM code using GitHub Actions for each account
+Generate Pipelines IAM code using GitHub Actions

 tip

-Updating your accounts file
+Update your accounts file

-Upgrade from accounts.json to accounts.yml
+Convert accounts.json to accounts.yml

 cat accounts.json | yq -P > accounts.yml